cdisc-org/cdisc-rules-engine/README.md

                                   NOTE: if a defineXML is provided, if it is version 2.1 engine will use the CT laid out in the define.
 If it is version 2.0, -ct is expected to specify the CT package.
-                                  CONTROLLED_TERMINOLOGY_PACKAGE environment variable can be used to pass values separated by ':' on Unix and ';' for Windows.
+                                  CT environment variable can be used to pass values separated by ':' on Unix and ';' for Windows.
   -o, --output TEXT               Report output file destination and name.
 Path will be
                                   relative to the validation execution directory
                                   and should end in the desired output filename